D-Day DUKWs Drive Family to camp

 Amanda Lewis wrote another WWII story, September 17, a harrowing story about a ship that was torpedoed carrying 50 British kids to Canada to escape the danger of Germany’s bombing of Britain.

-The history of the lake is written in Andy Thomson’s Pogamasing: The Story of a Northern Lake.
-He also wrote a biography of his uncle, Donald Plaunt in Write Soon and Often who was a Lancaster pilot in WW II.
+Andy Thomson’s Pogamasing: The Story of a Northern Lake tells the history of the lake from its Aboriginal beginning to the present day.
+He also wrote a biography of his uncle, Donald Plaunt in Write Soon and Often retelling his life story from his early years to his life and death as a Lancaster pilot in WW II.

 Who will be number nine?